andifalk/microservices-auth-authz-spring-security/lab1/README.md

 }
 ```

-In general, you have two choices here:
+In general, you have again two choices here:

-* Map the corresponding _LibraryUser_ to the JWT token user data and read the
+* Map the JWT token user data to the corresponding _User_ and read the
   authorization data from the token and map it to Spring Security authorities
+* Identify the locally stored _User_ by the _subject_ claim in the token and
-* Map the corresponding _LibraryUser_ to the JWT token user data but map locally
+map the corresponding _User_ from the JWT token user data but map the
-  stored roles of the _LibraryUser_ to Spring Security authorities.
+  persistent roles of the _User_ to Spring Security authorities.

-In this workshop we will use the first approach and...
+In this workshop we will use the second option...

 * ...read the authorization data from the _scope_ claim inside the JWT token
 * ...map to our local _LibraryUser_ by reusing the _LibraryUserDetailsService_ to search
   for a user having the same email as the _email_ claim inside the JWT token

-To achieve this please go ahead and create a new class _LibraryUserJwtAuthenticationConverter_
+To achieve this please go ahead and create a new class _JwtUserAuthenticationConverter_
-in package _com.example.library.server.security_ with the following contents:
+in package _com.example.todo.security_ with the following contents:

 ```java
 package com.example.library.server.security;